livensmi1e/go-web/README.md

 > [!NOTE]
 >
-> **Purpose**: Use it whenever I want to start backend for something quickly — an idea, or a side project — without spending [much] time about structure.
+> **Purpose**: Use it whenever I want to start backend for something quickly — an idea, or a side project — without spending [much] time for internal structure.

 ### Development